I passed the A+ 220-901 exam using A+ practice test software and the internet, Part 1/3

 You work for the Bonanza Mining Company (BMC).
 You have repeatedly recommended to your boss, Victor that BMC should implement a RAID Solution and he finally agreed.
 However there are restrictions on the budget.
 The servers contain the HR’s data as well as all the company’s accounting data.
 The solution needs to be fault tolerant, so that if a single disk fails you can still recover the data but because of the budget you can only pay for two hard drives in each server.
 Given these requirements what solution are you going to tell Victor to go with?

 The correct answer is: RAID 1

 Your position is that RAID Level 1 Is the best choice for this application.
 What makes it correct?
 To determine this we have to consider all the information available to us this includes the requirements and limitations of each choice.
 As we stated earlier the more incorrect responses we can dispose of the higher our chance of success.
 Our specification is for a redundant RAID implementation using no more than two disks.
 Let’s look at the implementations.
 Upon examination you’ll see that there is only one configuration that meets all of our requirements, that is Level1.

 |RAID LEVEL||MINIMUM NUMBER Of DISKS||Redundant?
 Type?|

 |10||4||Yes Striped and Mirrored|

-The A+ Exam Objective addressed by above question is: A+ Exam 220-901 Main Domain 1.0 Hardware– 1.5 “Install and configure storage devices and use appropriate media”.
+The A+ Exam Objective addressed by the above question is A+ Exam 220-901 Main Domain 1.0 Hardware– 1.5 “Install and configure storage devices and use appropriate media”.
 Click on the link for the full A+ Exam Objectives.